umbertozanovello/OpenStandard-CoilID/README.md

 #### Connection Detection
 When the RF connector is mated to the scanner, the scanner must be able to recognise the connection.
 This connection sensor must be simple to implement without excessively complicating the connector circuitry.

-The proposed solution is to assert the status of a pulled-up pin on the system-side ($\overline{coil \textunderscore connected}$).
+The proposed solution is to assert the status of a pulled-up pin on the system-side ($\overline{\rm coil_{connected}}$).
 When connected, this pin is forced to ground and a falling/rising-edge on the pin raises an interrupt signalling the RF coil connection/disconnection.
 This pin should be the last to mate, first to break (i.e., shorter than the other pins in the connector).
+> Don't you think it's safer using a delay before starting reading data?
+The datasheet of the PCIe connector just reported two different lengths.
+The longers are used for Vcc and GND and the others for the other signals.
+I'm not sure if we make an even shorter connector, a good connection is still guaranteed.

 #### Operating Voltages